 Here are seven things to get you started.

 Model: The good news is that research can help de-code exactly what executive presence is and how it can be built.
-Research by the Centre for Talent Innovation in New York found that there were three key strands to executive presence.
+Through their studies, the Centre for Talent Innovation in New York found that there were three key strands to executive presence.